divnix/nix-book/src/ch04-00-derivations.md

 # Derivations

 Derivations are the defining feature of nix.
-Derivations attempt to capture everything that it would take to build a packages.
-The cummilation of all build depdencies is commonly refered to as the package's "build closure".
+Derivations attempt to capture everything that it would take to build a package.
+This includes, but is not limited to: source code, dependencies, build flags, build and installation steps, tests, and environment variables.
+The culmination of all direct and transitive build depdencies is commonly refered to as the derivations's "build closure".
 More dependencies that a package refers to, more package will need to be created in order to attempt a build.
 Generally, dependencies of a derivation are other derivations.

 ## Types of Derivations

-### Evaluated Derivations

-These are generally what are referred to when the term derivation is used.
-These derivations are defined about all of the dependencies, build phases, and flags present during a build.
-When a store path has a hash, this is what the hash is capturing.

 ### Fixed Output Derivations (FODs)